 Pura Luhur Batukaru, Hindu sanctuary at Mount Batukaru, Tabanan, Indonesia.

-The temple was built in the 11th century and served as the state sanctuary for the rulers of Tabanan.
-It was destroyed in 1604 and reconstructed in 1959.
+The temple was founded in the 11th century as the state sanctuary of the Tabanan royal family.
+It was destroyed in 1604 and lay in ruin for centuries before being rebuilt in 1959.

 The community of curious travelers